-by staff, the entire Resort includes dozens of acres of guest rooms, a convention center, and other private space events that obscure the coast (see Staff Report, p.
-34-35) - which has been expanded by the unpermitted development and expanded operations of the Resort since at least 2016 (see NOV, pp. 4-11.)
+at pp. 4, 20.)
+However, this is far too narrow a view of low-cost accommodation obligations under the Coastal Act.
+As well-documented by staff, the entire Resort includes dozens of acres of guest rooms, a convention center, and other private space events that obscure the coast (see Staff Report, pp. 34-35) - which have been expanded by the unpermitted development and expanded operations of the Resort since at least 2016 (see NOV, pp. 4-11.)
 Collectively, all this impacts public access, which the Commission may consider cumulatively.
 Yet, the Staff Report does not address the question of cumulative low-cost accommodation under the Act.
 Far more than a mere four lower-cost trailers are required.
 The entire low-cost accommodation program at the entire Resort should be disclosed and reviewed before this CDP is processed.
-Fourth, the \$250,000 donation to an education program over five years for the extensive Act violations here pales in comparison to the Resort's ill-gotten gains and potential civil penalties exceeding \$20 million over five years.
+Fourth, the \$250,000 donation to an education program over five years for the extensive Coastal Act violations and prior CDP Special Conditions here pales in comparison to the Resort's illgotten gains and potential civil penalties exceeding \$20 million over five years.
 (See NOV, p.
 13.)
 Here, staff suggests a \$250,000 over a five-year period for an education program would suffice to resolve past violations.
 (Staff Report, pp. 27, 31.)
 This low sum seems woefully inadequate in light of the persistent violations since 2016 and the potential of \$11,250 civil penalties per day for each violation per Coastal Act Section 30821 (equivalent to roughly \$20.5 mil over five years).
 (NOV, p.
 15.).
 Nowhere in the Staff Report or NOV are the additional profits monetized that the Resort has pocketed by its unpermitted development-such as fencing off and removing public picnic areas for "private events."
-(NOV, pp. 3,46.)
+(NOV, pp. 3, 46.)
 The proposed CDP in fact would further expand the Resort's capabilities to promote private events, such as a new 15,000-square-foot tent pavilion.
 (Staff Report, p.
 3.)
 Hence, the \$250,000 appears way too low.
-Fifth, the Resort has no vested right in unpermitted development or even CDPs where it has failed to abide by conditions.
-Nor is the Commission estopped from taking appropriate action to enforce CDP requirements, which serve the Coastal Act's vital public interest.
-The Commission can review the current CDP as "as though the unpermitted development has not already occurred" in order to avoid condoning unpermitted development.
+Fifth, the Resort has no vested right in unpermitted development or even CDPs where it has failed to abide by conditions.4 Nor is the Commission estopped from taking appropriate action to enforce CDP requirements, which serve the Coastal Act's vital public interest.5 The Commission can review the current CDP as "as though the unpermitted development has not already occurred" in order to avoid condoning unpermitted development.
 (LT-WR, L.L.C. v.
 California Coastal Com.
 (2007) 152 Cal.App.4th 770, 796-797 [emphasis added].)
-The Commission should also consider whether the proposed renovations (i.e., Project), in conjunction with both permitted and unpermitted development, have a cumulative impact on coastal resources requiring more extensive mitigation. &lt;sup>6 See e.g., Remmenga v.
+The Commission should also consider whether the proposed renovations (i.e., Project), in conjunction with both permitted and unpermitted development, have a cumulative impact on coastal resources requiring more extensive mitigation.6 6 See e.g., Remmenga v.
 Cal.
 Coastal Com (1985) 163 Cal.App.3d 623, 628 ("It follows that even if an individual project does not create an immediate need for a compensating accessway, one may be required of it if its effect together with the cumulative impact of similar projects would in the future create or increase the need for a system of such compensating accessways."
 Emphasis added); Whaler's Vill.
 Club v.
 Cal.
 Coastal Com (1985) 173 Cal.App.3d 240, 261 ("construction of this revetment and others up and down the coast ... increase the sand loss on beaches with a tendency to recede constitutes a cumulative adverse impact and places a burden on public access to and along state tide and submerged lands for which corresponding compensation by means of public access is reasonable."
 Emphasis original).